Arundel railway station: History

 Southern Region of British Railways on nationalisation in 1948.

 When Sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the Privatisation of British Railways.

 Until 1978, most trains from Arundel to London were routed via Dorking and Sutton, which was slightly quicker than today's workings.
-However, since 1978, services now serve Gatwick Airport and Croydon, and passengers for Dorking and Sutton now take a connecting train at Horsham.
+However, since 1978, services now serve Gatwick Airport and East Croydon, and passengers for Dorking and Sutton require a change of train at Horsham.

 The current use of the station is for predominantly London or Gatwick Airport bound passenger traffic.
-On Mondays to Saturdays, southbound trains currently only serve Ford, Barnham, and Bognor Regis.
-Passengers for Chichester, Portsmouth Harbour and Southampton have a change of train at Barnham.
+On Mondays to Saturdays, most southbound trains currently only serve Ford, Barnham, and Bognor Regis.
+Passengers for Chichester, Portsmouth Harbour and Southampton Central, or any stations towards Brighton have a change of train at Ford or Barnham.
+Passengers for Littlehampton also usually have to change at Ford, with the exception of a single peak hour service to Bognor Regis which runs via Littlehampton.

-Currently, there are no regular direct trains to Littlehampton.